 Description

-If you’re a fan of all things mint-chocolate and the dreamy texture of a cream pie, this crème de menthe pie is about to become your new signature dessert.
+If you’re a fan of all things mint-chocolate and love the dreamy texture of a cream pie, this crème de menthe pie is about to become your new signature dessert.
 Cool, creamy mint chocolate bliss in every bite.

 Ingredients